-This post has our top 10 suggestions – with one honorable mention – for free activities, things to do at night, and family-friendly entertainment in Las Vegas for September 2020.
+This post has our top 12 suggestions for free activities, things to do at night, and family-friendly entertainment in Las Vegas for September 2023.

 Other popular Vegas posts include:

 Las Vegas is known for its entertainment, so it shouldn’t be surprising that there are so many big-name artists coming through the city year-round.
 September is no exception.